 India is a gorgeous tiger with darker fur and darker markings.
-She is a little less confident than her enclosures mates and definitely the less dominant of the three.
-She does however love to stalk people, which is a great reminder that she is still a wild cat!
-Once she knows you have seen her, however she turns into a chuffle machine!
+She is a little less confident than her enclosure-mates and definitely the least dominant of the three.
+She loves to stalk people, which is a great reminder that she is still a wild cat!
+Once she knows you have seen her, however, she turns into a chuffle machine!

 How India Came to the Sanctuary

-India came to Carolina Tiger Rescue with her enclosure mates Caprichio and Carolina along with 13 other animals from a facility out in west.
-This facility was closed down due when the owner fell ill.
-Carolina Tiger Rescue worked with several other sanctuaries from around the country to find homes for over 100 animals.
+India came to Carolina Tiger Rescue with Caprichio, her brother, and Carolina, along with 13 other animals from a facility in Colorado.
+This facility was closed down when the owner fell ill.
+Carolina Tiger Rescue worked with several other sanctuaries around the country to find homes for over 100 animals.

 India is a reserved tiger who can be quite stoic at times.
 Even when you think she is not paying attention, you can bet she is observing every move you make.
 India loves to talk to people she knows and will do so with chuffles and moans that sound like cow moos.
-India often opts to let Carolina take the lead and check out enrichment first, but when it is her time, India acts like a big cub and enjoys destroying everything she gets!
+When it comes to enrichment, India acts like a big cub and enjoys destroying everything she gets!

-India has a beautiful dark orange coat that helps her stand apart from her enclosure mates.
-Along with her dark coat she has jet black stripes that are striking.
+India has a beautiful, dark orange coat.
+Along with her dark coat, she has jet black stripes that are striking.
 She even has a couple stripes on the right side of her face that look like a heart!
 India has a petite body, but one that packs a lot of punch!

-It is estimated that 1/3 of all land mammals will be risk extinction by the year 2050 if the current trend continues.
+It is estimated that 1/3 of all land mammals will risk extinction by the year 2050 if the current trend continues.
 These animals are losing their habitats at an alarming rate.
-On average 300 football field’s worth of rainforest are cleared each hour for palm oil plantations.
+On average, 300 football fields' worth of rainforest is cleared each hour for palm oil plantations.
 Palm oil is an easy and cheap crop to grow that is in over 50% of consumer goods.
-The area in which palm oil is planted is home to tigers, orangutans, and countless other species big and small that are vital to the Earth’s well being.
+The area in which palm oil is planted is home to tigers, orangutans, and countless other species, big and small, that are vital to the Earth’s well-being.